Tales of Destiny 2: Plot

 Kyle Dunamis, the adventurous son of Stahn and Rutee, lives at an orphanage run by Rutee.
 With the orphanage on the brink of bankruptcy, Kyle defies his mother to go on a quest to search for funds, together with his best friend Loni.
 Finding a giant Lens, a mysterious girl named Reala emerges from it, claiming to be in search of a hero.
 Believing that he should become a hero like his parents, he follows Reala so he can prove himself as such.
-Finding the Lens missing, officials from the Order of Atamoni arrest Kyle and Lori for its theft.
+Finding the Lens missing, officials from the Order of Atamoni arrest Kyle and Loni for its theft.
 They escape with the help of the masked swordsman Judas.
 After this, Kyle becomes embroiled in the attempts by a man named Barbatos Goetia to kill those who accompanied his parents, eventually learning that Barbatos also killed Stahn when Kyle was five.
 During his quest, a series of Lens thefts is orchestrated by Elraine, the Holy Woman of the Order of Atamoni who is capable of performing miracles using Lens and seeks to bring happiness to the world through uniting it under a single religion.

 During a great theft of Lens, Elrane attacks the group directly, sending them ten years into the future.
 In this period, the world is beset by conflict between the Order of Atamoni and factions wanting independence from its control.
 During their travels there, they are joined by Nanaly Fletch.
 While in this time period, Reala becomes conflicted about who she is, and the group encounters a figure known as the Goddess Fortuna.
 During this encounter, it is revealed that Elrane and Reala are avatars of Fortuna, designed to save the world and bring happiness to humanity in different ways.
 Due to her unstable emotions, Reala accidentally transports Nanaly into their time.
 Feeling guilty because of this, Reala confronts Elraine alone and is captured.
 Traveling to the ship where the stolen Lens is stored, the group confront Barbatos and Elrane, successfully defeating them and saving Reala.
 During this confrontation, they learn that "Judas" is in fact the resurrected Leon, who was brought back to life by Elraine just as Barbatos was, but rebelled against her when he knew her full plan.